We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Analog timer isn't as easy to use as digital

-Each unit includes a 15-foot fabric cord, three ceiling hooks, two wall fairleads (Soltech’s cable management accessory), and a swag hook.
 Installing the larger light took us only 10 minutes.
-But keep in mind that it may take longer depending on your experience hanging fixtures, and where you are installing it.
-However, the light comes with clear instructions, clearly labeled hardware, and which drill bit to use depending on the surface, which we found helped speed along the process.
+However, depending on your experience hanging fixtures and where you are installing it, it may take longer.
+The light comes with clear instructions, clearly labeled hardware, and instructions on which drill bit to use depending on the surface, which we found helped speed along the process.

 Like any other grow light, and especially for any requiring installation, make sure you hang it in an area where you won’t find it distracting.
 The light doesn’t have any dimming capabilities, and while it provides a nice, effective growing light, it is very bright (although the smaller version is less bright).
-It does come with an analog timer, providing light for 12 hours per day, and other than that, it has no other features, you simply plug it in.

 Size: 4 x 4 x 7 inches | Type: LED | Wattage: 40 watts